radekstepan/burnchart/README.md

 - [ ] show a countdown clock towards the end of the milestone or show overdue
 - [ ] highlight for a moment recently changed milestone
 - [ ] smooth animation when transitioning between icons and notifications
+- [ ] show logged-in state only after it is known
 - [x] format milestone titles prepending "Milestone" word if appropriate
 - [x] Variable document.title on different pages
 - [x] be able to go back to homepage